 The SAT (ACT) test should be looked at as an exam you work toward your entire high school career, rather than a cramming exercise a few weeks before it is taken.
 Have high expectations for yourself and prepare to the absolute best you can.
 However, understand that getting a perfect score may not be in the cards.
 Out of the over 2 million students that took the SAT back in 2018, less than 1% got the coveted 1600.

 Gather as many practice tests as you can!
 College Board has many tools that you can get free!
 SAT prep books include a writing section, test prep tips, and a practice test.
 The reading portion is entirely multiple-choice questions in which they are all based on various passages.
 Critical reading is your priority on this portion of the test.
-In the SAT math portion, students are allowed to use a calculator while working out the various problems presented.
+In the SAT math portion, students can use a calculator while working out the various problems presented.
 Your language and writing sections of the SAT focus on reading passages and include multiple-choice as well as evidence-based writing practices.

 The Rundown of Steps to Take